Dogs are family, but they’re also vulnerable to the dangers of the holiday season.

 Put your dog in another room while everyone is eating.

-This would be a good time to give them a Kong if you have one prepared.
-They can work at that away from the table while you enjoy the meal at the table.
+This would be a good time to give them a Kong or other favorite toy.
+They can work at that away from the dining room table while you enjoy the meal.

 Poinsettias are very beautiful and festive for the holidays, but they’re also toxic to dogs.
 They can cause vomiting and diarrhea in some cases and even heart arrhythmia or cardiac failure in serious cases.